eoinok/phpTeamClass/README.md

 This lab includes a number of steps to create a new PHP class to control football Teams and their results.
 By the end of this lab students will be able to:

 - create a PHP class from a UML description
-- Take values from a HTML form and use them to instantiate the Team class
+- Take values from a HTML form and use them to instantiate a PHP class
-- use the methods of the Team class to process data relating to the Team
+- use the methods of a PHP class to process data relating to the class

 # Part 1